 How many years in business

 It is very important to find out how many years the business has been operating.
-This will help you to weed out night operators or businesses without necessary expertise to convert the file as per the guidelines.
-Bad files can result in rejection of your book.
+This will help you to weed out night operators or businesses without the necessary expertise to convert the file as per the guidelines.
+Bad files can result in the rejection of your book.

 Beware of Free ISBN or cheap ISBN.

 May publishers sell ISBN or give free ISBN.
 In that case, the company becomes your legal publisher and they have all rights to your book as well.
 Check with your lawyer or vendor to find out who sells the book.
-Get something in writing to avoid any legal issues in future.
+Get something in writing to avoid any legal issues in the future.

 Retaining the formatting within your file

-Many companies strip formatting, images, tables etc. to reduce the cost of conversion.
+Many companies strip formatting, images, tables, etc. to reduce the cost of conversion.
 A good conversion company will try to retain as much as possible to keep the same format of the file.

 Some publishers/authors have horror stories from using a vendor out of the USA.
 One author found him the book was changed and published by the conversion company as their own content.
-Some vendors outside the USA charge a very small amount for conversion to lure the authors/publishers who are looking for cheapest service.
+Some vendors outside the USA charge a very small amount for conversion to lure the authors/publishers who are looking for the cheapest service.
 Revenue for such vendors may include translating your book into other languages and selling it as their own.